Cherreads

 My hands clenched tighter around my sword.

-They hurt more than any wound I'd ever taken in battle.
+But the next words that came out of his mouth hurt more than any wound I'd ever taken in battle.
 More than broken ribs, torn muscle, or the sting of steel against flesh.

 I don't need you.
 If you try to get on my way, I'll kill you.